Skip to content

 go install github.com/pseudomuto/protoc-gen-doc/cmd/protoc-gen-doc@latest

 To provide clean URLs like /reference/rustdoc/engine/index, we use Astro’s native redirect system in astro.config.mjs.
+These redirects point to the external GitHub Pages site where the standard rustdoc HTML is hosted.

 Important: